-Here’s the best Instant Pot Hoppin John with ham recipe that’s made in just 30 minutes.
-We use dried black eyed peas with no soak required either!
-Great with leftover or ham hocks.
-You’ll love this traditional New Years recipe.
+This is the best Instant Pot Hoppin John with ham recipe made in 30 minutes with dried black eyed peas.
+No soak required!
+Made with leftover or ham hocks, you’ll love this New Years recipe pressure cooked to tender.

 - Ninja Foodi Hoppin John